-10 Ways to Get Multiple Organic Page 1 Google Rankings
+10 Different Ways To Get Organic Page 1 Google Rankings

 Achieving the top plain text organic search result in Google is more difficult than ever before.

-Not only is search extremely competitive, but plain blue links are becoming rare.
+Not only is search extremely competitive, but search results consisting of just plain blue links are becoming rare for certain kinds of questions, particularly “how-to” type search queries.

-Often, Google opts to display another type of result – one that is more engaging or offers increased information and functionality, as we’ll see below.
+As for ten blue links, those essentially don’t exist anymore on mobile devices because search results on mobile are shown with a continuous scroll so that users no longer have to click to the next page of search results.

-How to Optimize for It
+How To Optimize For It

 - Answer a searcher’s need for information.